geodeepak/Seismolive/Installation-on-OS-X-using-Homebrew.md

 ### Installing Python and other required packages

 The Fortran compiler is required by NumPy, SciPy, and ObsPy; the other libraries are required for lxml, matplotlib, ipython, and basemap.
-Also install a non-system version of Python.
+Also install a non-system version of Python. `pyqt` is optional but recommended.

 ```bash
 $ brew update